- Published on

 | Vim users | kubectl.nvim | Never leave your editor |

 Lens started as an open-source project but gradually moved toward a commercial model.
-The community fork, OpenLens, kept the open-source dream alive—until it didn't.
+The community fork, OpenLens, kept the open-source version alive until it didn't.
 Development stalled, bugs went unfixed, and security patches stopped coming.

-K9s takes a unique approach by providing a terminal-based UI for Kubernetes.
-Despite being terminal-based, it offers a surprisingly rich and interactive experience.
+K9s provides a terminal-based UI for Kubernetes.
+Despite being terminal-based, it offers a rich and interactive experience.

 Key Features: